New Senate Building (Philippines): Construction

 By February 2025, Escudero had assessed that the building will be finished either by late 2026 or early 2027 and that he prefers it to be inaugurated by the then-incoming 21st Congress in 2028, instead of the 20th Congress.
 In June 2025, Cayetano announced set to target move to Taguig by mid-2027.

+In January 2026, Senate president Tito Sotto has stated that the relocation to the new building could be done by the middle or third quarter of 2027.
+Senator Panfilo Lacson, the current chairperson of the Committee on Accounts, assured Sotto that construction costs will be lower as various budgetary items contributing to the increased expenditures were removed.

 Architecture and design

 AECOM is the architect responsible for the New Senate Building.
 It is a complex of four office buildings on a podium structure.
 The Senate plenary hall is situated in the central part of the podium which is adjacent to the four towers.
 The sun in the Philippine flag served as inspiration for the structure's form, the Banaue Rice Terraces for its internal greening and facade, and the barong tagalog for its external facade.

-The New Senate Building will upgrade from twenty-four to sixty-four lawmakers' rooms, currently, twenty-four senators, which is not yet amended for upgrade numbers of members of the senate, according to the 1987 Constitution of the Philippines.
+Transportation access

+The site will be served by the upcoming two rail lines, such as the Metro Manila Subway and the North–South Commuter Railway.